Asana Customer Templates: Standardize the craft, keep the speed

 Advanced: mapping fields across tools without breakage

 When integrating with other systems, match on stable identifiers, not human‑edited names.
-Keep a recap that lists field names, owners, and update sources.
+Keep a one-pager that lists field names, owners, and update sources.
 When something breaks, you’ll fix it in minutes, not meetings.

 Executive insight: Document the data handshake once; avoid recurring integration tax.